LIFE TASK FORCE

 FOSTER CARE & ADOPTION ADVOCACY

 James 1:27 says, “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress . . .”
 The key in this passage is to care for those who are in distress.
 We believe the best way to care for orphans is to place them in the homes of loving families.
 Through adoption and foster care, Church at the Cross seeks to help children who are in distress.
 Contact Amy Brooks if you would like to learn how you can be involved by clicking the button below.

 Colossians 3:12 says, “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness, and patience.”
 Paul was speaking of putting to death the sinful nature and becoming alive in Christ.
 Part of his instruction was to put on compassion and kindness.
-A growing problem in our culture is the need to care for the elderly, particularly those struggling with dementia.
-We desire to show compassion and kindness by learning how to best support families who are caring for those with dementia.
+A growing problem in our culture is the need to care for the elderly.
+We desire to show compassion and kindness by learning how to best care for those growing older.
 Contact Aileen Foley if you would like to learn how you can be involved by clicking the button below.